 - i) Revenue recognition: The Group uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
 Because the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
-When estimates indicate that a loss will be incurred, the loss is provided for in the year in which the loss becomes probable. - ii) Income taxes: The Company's two major tax jurisdictions are India and the U.S., though the Company also files tax returns in other foreign jurisdictions.
+When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable. - ii) Income taxes: The Group's two major tax jurisdictions are India and the U.S., though the Group also files tax returns in other foreign jurisdictions.
 Significant judgments are involved in determining the provision for income taxes, including the amount expected to be paid or recovered in connection with uncertain tax positions.
 Also refer to Note 17.

-iii) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
-Specifically, the Company estimates the uncollectability of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
+- iii) Contingent consideration: Contingent consideration representing liability towards acquisition of business is reassessed at every reporting date.
+Any increase or decrease in the probability of achievement of financial targets would impact the measurement of the liability.
+Appropriate changes in estimates are made when the Management becomes aware of the circumstances surrounding the estimates - iv) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
+Specifically, the Group estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances may be required.
-The stock compensation expense is determined based on the Company's estimate of equity instruments that will eventually vest.
+The stock compensation expense is determined based on the Group's estimate of equity instruments that will eventually vest.